pvigier/dependency-graph/README.md

 sudo apt install graphviz
 ```

-Then, install the script with and run it with:
+Then, install the script and run it with:

 ```
 pip install git+https://github.com/pvigier/dependency-graph